Home

 Source: https://www.precedenceresearch.com/agentic-ai-market

 Inside companies, surveys paint a similar picture.
 Across a bunch of them, you see about three-quarters of organizations saying they’re either already using agents or actively testing them.
-And if the current forecasts hold, by mid-2026 roughly 40% of enterprise applications will ship with some kind of agent baked in.
+Gartner projects that 40% of enterprise applications will integrate task-specific AI agents by the end of 2026 up from under 5% in 2025.

 That’s the backdrop.
 The interesting part is less “how big is the market” and more “who’s actually paying for this, where is it working today, what payback teams are seeing, and why so many pilots never quite make it into the systems that run every single day.”